 Fastcall has two features for improving the handling of Opportunities and Cases.
 When turned on, these work as follows.
-If a Call is related with a Contact that has an Account, or directly with an Account, you can also relate the Call to an Opportunity or Case belonging to the Account.
+If a Call is related to a Contact that has an Account, or directly with an Account, you can also relate the Call to an Opportunity or Case belonging to the Account.
 This is done via the Fastcall Widget, on the ‘Related Records’ tab.

 Task Multiple Relationships

 Salesforce can handle multiple relationships on Task Records if “Allow Users to Relate Multiple Contacts to Tasks and Events” under “Activity Settings” is enabled.
-Fastcall can support this if the options “Multiple Contacts” is turned on under Fastcall Settings > Admin Settings > Logging > Widget Interface.
+Fastcall can support this if the option “Multiple Contacts” is turned on under Fastcall Settings > Admin Settings > Logging > Widget Interface.
 This does not affect Call Records, which do not support multiple contacts.

 Option to block automatic updates

-Fastcall will add custom fields to your managed objects for First Call Date, Last Call Date, and Call Count.
+Fastcall will add custom fields to your managed objects for the First Call Date, Last Call Date, and Call Count.
 These updates to the related happen when the call ends.
 However, you users cannot also edit the related record at the same time.
 We give you the option to block these updates in this setting.

 Inbound lookup filters

 Fastcall gives an option to filter the lookup.
 This is not a common option but you could block the lookup.
 For example, if an Account Status = Cancelled.
 The call would still ring but there would be no lookup of the related record.